 But the situation goes south when Carol kills Julia with a paper knife in one of her dreams.
 Upon waking would the former like to think that this means these recurring scenes of softcore will finally come to an end.
-But the police say no: after getting ready for the day, Carol discovers that Julia has in fact been murdered, and that the crime scene looks almost exactly the way she left it in her dream.
-An age-old thriller question comes to mind: is someone setting her up, or did she actually commit murder?
+But the police say no. After getting ready for the day, Carol finds out that Julia has in fact been murdered, and that the crime scene looks almost exactly the way she left it in her dream.
+An age-old thriller question comes to mind: Is someone setting her up, or did she actually commit murder?

 The answer's a lot simpler than you'd think, but Fulci confidently throws so many red herrings at us you’d swear he were a cinematic Goose Gossage and that you didn’t actually see the final reveal coming.
-And we’re fine with all the nonsense.
-Because Fulci so conclusively stitches together a nightmare world wherein debauchery is basically synonymous with getting your throat cut, losing oneself in the labyrinth of his gussied-up cruel world is just as attractive a prospect as getting lost in Bolkan’s chocolate eyes.
+We’re fine with all the nonsense.
+Because Fulci so conclusively stitches together a nightmare world in which debauchery is basically synonymous with getting your throat cut, losing oneself in the labyrinth of his gussied-up cruel world is just as attractive a prospect as getting lost in Bolkan’s chocolate eyes.

 1 Hr., 43 Mins.